learn-co-curriculum/ruby-variable-types-readme/README.md

 ## Global Variables

-Global variables, as you may have guessed, have a global scope.
-These variables my be accessed anywhere in a program.

-Global variables are declared with a dollar sign in front of them, like so:
+Global variables, as you may have guessed, have a "global scope".
+These variables may be accessed anywhere in a program and are declared with a dollar sign in front of them, like so:

 ```ruby
 $global_variable = "The whole program knows about me!"
 ```

 Global variables should be used **very** sparingly, if at all.
-The concern with global variables is that because of their global reach, they can break encapsulation.
-If any method can modify a global variable, then any other place that relies on that variable can work in unpredictable ways.
-This is also difficult to debug.
+The concern with global variables is that because of their global reach, they can "break encapsulation"—if any method can modify a global variable, then any other place that relies on that variable can work in unpredictable ways.
+This is can be very difficult to debug.

 ## Constants

-Constants are written either in all uppercase or capitalized.
+Constants are written either in all UPPERCASE or Capitalized.
 They have a global scope when defined globally, and local scope when defined within classes and modules.
 Constants cannot be defined within methods.
 When constants are initialized, they cannot be reassigned.
 For example, this would result in an error:

 ```ruby
 CONSTANT = "I'm initialized!"